OctopusDeploy/docs/docs/administration/retention-policies/index.md

 Alternatively, you can specify a number of days worth of releases and files to keep.

 :::hint
 Octopus Cloud instances are subject to [storage limits](https://octopus.com/pricing/faq#cloud-storage-limits).
-For releases, that limit is set to keep the last 30 days worth.
+Paid instances have no retention limit, free instances are limited to keep no more than the last 30 days worth.
 :::

 ## Set Built-in feed retention policy {#set-builtinfeed-retentionpolicy}